Charles Childerstone

 Charles Childerstone (3 July 1872 – 29 May 1947) was an English operatic tenor and actor who after a career on the stage including a period with the D'Oyly Carte Opera Company from 1896 to 1903 later had a career on the music halls and in film.
 His theatrical career spanned four decades and included musical comedy and the legitimate theatre.

 Early life

-Childerstone was born in Enfield, Middlesex, the son of Frederick Childerstone, a lockfitter, and Emma née Everett.
+Childerstone was born in Enfield, Middlesex, the son of Frederick Childerstone, a locksmith, and Emma née Everett.
 In 1891 he was working as a clerk in a gun factory in London and studied at the Guildhall School of Music.
 In 1894 he won third prize in the tenor section at a Stratford East Festival.